Know the Laws: Wisconsin

-A domestic abuse restraining order is a civil order that provides protection from harm by an adult household or family member.
+A domestic abuse restraining order is a civil order that provides protection from harm by a household or family member.

 A domestic abuse restraining order, also called an injunction, is a paper which is signed by a judge and tells an abuser to stop the abuse or face serious legal consequences.
 It offers civil legal protection from domestic violence to both women and men victims.